SAP-samples/cap-cds-hands-on/exercises/10/README.md

   [projection](https://cap.cloud.sap/docs/cds/cdl#as-projection-on) here
-- however, we're not using the [inferred elements signature](https://cap.cloud.sap/docs/cds/cdl#views-with-inferred-signatures) (i.e. an implicit "all elements of this projectee") that we've defaulted to for earlier projections (in the `Simple` service)
+- however, we're not using the [inferred elements signature](https://cap.cloud.sap/docs/cds/cdl#views-with-inferred-signatures) (i.e. an implicit "all elements of this projectee" pass-through) that we've defaulted to for earlier projections (in the `Simple` service)
 - instead, there is an explicit signature within the structure block (`{ ...
   }`), containing different element expressions